hkirk/I4dab-slides/slides/08 - EfCore Advanced/08-ef-advanced.md

 ### UoW in EfCore

-* Could see DbContext as Unit of Work
+* Could see `DbContext` as Unit of Work
-* Microsoft 'recommends' to build a UnitOfWork/Repository pattern around DbContext
+* but Microsoft 'recommends' to build a UnitOfWork + Repository pattern around `DbContext`
-    * Create an abstraction between BLL and DAL
+    * An abstraction between BLL and DAL
-    * Easier to maintain and test -> Changes from DAL don't propagate to BLL
+    * Easier to maintain and test
+        * Changes from DAL effect BLL less

 ```cshap
 public class UnitOfWork : IDisposable {